rndsolutions/docs.hawkcd.io/docs/installation/index.md

 ### Install & run the Server

-Run the HawckCD Server installer and follow the steps below:
+The Windows version of HawkCD ships with a .msi and .exe.
+You will need to download both to install HawkCD.
+Run the HawckCD Server .exe (not the .msi) installer and follow the steps below:

 * Once the welcome screen is shown click on the Next button.